Service-learning in Peru for Nursing, Social Work, & Health Science Students

 - Take a cooking class to learn about Peruvian dishes

 - Visit Machu Picchu!

-This trip is ideal for nursing students, social work students, and health science students.
-Students will be volunteering in rural villages outside of Cusco to provide basic healthcare, and social work students can engage in a number of different volunteer opportunities in the area.
-This experience will fulfill required volunteer hours needed for Pre-Health students.
-Nursing students will find that the trip provides them with many hours of direct experience with patients and connects well with NU322, NU343, and NU421.
-Social work students can use the service hours to fulfill the 40 hours of required service for SW203 or count the hours toward their field experience requirement for SW390, SW496, or SW497.
-All students will receive service-learning credit from their direct work in the community.
+This trip is ideal for nursing students, social work students, health science students, and students who are seeking to use Spanish within immersion experiences.
+Students will be volunteering in rural villages outside of Cusco to provide basic healthcare and childcare support in small homes for children.
+Nursing students will find that the trip provides them with many hours of direct experience with patients and connects well with required nursing courses and clinicals.
+Social work students can use the service hours to for SW203 or count the hours toward their field experience requirement for SW390, SW496, or SW497.
+All students participating in this program are encouraged to enroll in WLC210 (1-credit Fall 2nd session course) to develop their Spanish-speaking skills to use within the volunteer settings.
+All students will receive service-learning from their direct work in the community.

 Laura Grodewald, M.A., is GCU’s Director of Global Education Programs.
 She has fifteen years of experience teaching Spanish and ESL to students of all ages, and most recently she was teaching and living abroad in Hong Kong for four years.
 She has also taught Spanish for Social Workers and Spanish for Healthcare Workers at several NJ colleges.
 Laura has designed and led 11 service trips abroad to Philippines, Malaysia, Costa Rica, Ecuador, and Nicaragua.
 She has been to Cusco, Peru and is looking forward to bringing GCU students to this inspiring region.